Managing mobile production-inventory systems influenced by a modulation process: Heuristics

-For the GLR heuristic, at every decision epoch with beginning state $(\bm{x}, \bm{s}, \bm{u})$, we first solve \begin{enumerate} \item the following integer program to determine the GC decisions, namely, the amount of inventory $\Delta^S$ received at every location $l$ and the number of production modules $\Delta^M$ received at every location $l$:
+The value function approximation from \autoref{stat_L1} is employed here for tractability of calculations.
+Then, for the \ac{RRO} heuristic, at every decision epoch with beginning state $(\bm{x}, \bm{s}, \bm{u})$, we first solve \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item the following integer program to determine the transport decisions, \textit{i.e.}, the amount of inventory $\Delta^S$ received at every location $l$ and the number of production modules $\Delta^M$ received at every location $l$: